dags-/Mounts/README.md

 - `mounts.command.reload` - allows use of the `/mount reload` command
 - `mounts.command.speed` - allows use of the `/mount speed` command
 - `mounts.command.type` - allows use of the `/mount type` command
+- `mounts.command.types` - allows use of the `/mount types` command
 - `mounts.use` - allows user to right-click their mount item in order to spawn it
 - `mounts.type.<entity_type>` - allows user to set their mount to a specific entity type